ipfs/js-datastore-s3/README.md

 ## Usage
 If the flag `createIfMissing` is not set or is false, then the bucket must be created prior to using datastore-s3.
 Please see the AWS docs for information on how to configure the S3 instance.
 A bucket name is required to be set at the s3 instance level, see the below example.

+The cache is disabled by default.
+In order to enable it pass the `cacheEnabled` flag.

 ```js
 const S3 = require('aws-sdk').S3
 const s3Instance = new S3({ params: { Bucket: 'my-ipfs-bucket' } })